 Out of your teens and still dealing with zits?
 You’re not alone.
 A University of Alabama study found that more than half of the women polled experienced adult acne while in their 20s and more than 35% in their 30s.
 Pimples are commonly brought on by hormones (hello PMS!) and stress, although the products you’re using may also be the culprit.

 What can you do about the problem?
-For the immediate relief, opt for powerful spot treatments (we’re partial to the SLMD Spot Treatment and Dr. Pimple Popper version, too!) or a salicylic-based overnight treatment that will zap your zits while you sleep.
+For the immediate relief, opt for powerful spot treatments (we’re partial to SLMD’s BP Spot Treatment and Dr. Pimple Popper Acne Spot Treatment, too!)
+One is benzoyl peroxide-based and the other is a salicylic-based overnight treatment that will zap your zits while you sleep.

 For the long term, check the ingredients on your skin care — some dermatologists say that using overly heavy moisturizers or not completely rinsing residue from conditioner may be the culprit.
 Research your prescriptions — you might know that hormone-based birth control can cause acne, but so can some anti-depressants (such as lithium), B vitamins (B6 and B12), and oral corticosteroids, among others.
 You can also try isolating certain foods from your diet and seeing if that breaks the breakout cycle: some women find that it helps to eliminate dairy or high-sugar foods.